-Organizations should routinely pause and reflect on the perspectives of the community and ensure evaluation activities and solution improvements align with those perspectives.
+Organizations should routinely pause and reflect on the perspectives of the priority community and ensure evaluation activities and solution improvements align with those perspectives.
+Review the Culturally Responsive Evaluation Resource Guide for additional resources and guidance on how to engage stakeholders throughout solution design, refinement, and testing.